codophilic/LearnSpringBoot/SpringBoot JPA.md

 }
 ```

+>[!NOTE]
+> - There are two imports available for **`@Transactional`** annotation.
+> - In a Java EE 7 application, you'll use the Java EE annotation (jakarta.transaction.Transactional).
+> - In a Spring application, you'll use the Spring annotation (org.springframework.transaction.annotation.Transactional).

 - Post execution of Main Method , we can see when we `save()` and then query the data directly from database, we cannot get it because save stores the data to persistance context of EntityManager.

 ```